raysofhopes/COMP3040-A2/README.md

 This guide aims to explain how to host a website on GitHub Pages, focusing on hosting a resume.
 It also introduces the principles of Modern Technical Writing by Andrew Etter, demonstrating these principles through the process.

+You can access the website here and view my resume: [raysofhopes.github.io](https://raysofhopes.github.io)

 ## Prerequisites

 - A GitHub account